seanslma/maki/DevOps/Kubernetes/Issues/Pod.md

 **Fix**: I changed the spec and added a NodeSelector so that the Job would always run on the system pool, which is more stable than the user pool

+## error determining status: Error response from daemon: readlink /var/lib/docker/overlay2/l/xxxxx: no such file or directory